contractlevel/yield/README.md

 To mitigate this, the current approach is a bit of a compromise, but if someone tries to withdraw less than the lowest possible value of USDC, they receive nothing in exchange for burning their shares.
 This of course is not ideal, and is considered a [known issue](https://github.com/contractlevel/yield?tab=readme-ov-file#burning-small-amounts-of-shares-can-result-in-0-usdc-withdrawn), however it is unexpected that a user will attempt to withdraw such an insignificant amount, and doing so would benefit all other YieldCoin holders.
 Most importantly, this mitigation means the system doesn't revert/experience any weird DoS.

-It is mitigated, but further research is will be conducted on this.
+It is mitigated, but further research will be conducted on this.
 An option being explored is enforcing a minimum share burn amount, but the crosschain nature of some withdraw paths makes this tricky to enforce at the contract level.

 ### USDC chainlink-local fork